Lantern Festival Full Guide: A Dazzling Celebration (2025 Updated)

 - The Buddha Story

-This story goes back to 206 – 220 AD when Buddhist Monks celebrated the 15th day of the lunar year.
-They lit several lanterns to honor Budha during the Han Dynasty period.
-However, whether this story is historically accurate or not is another debate.
+This story dates back to 206 – 220 AD, when Buddhist Monks during the Han Dynasty celebrated the 15th day of the lunar year by lighting several lanterns to honor Budha.
+However, whether this story is historically accurate is another debate.

-What we do know is that the earliest evidence of this festival’s celebrations dates back to the Tang Dynasty period, which was between 618 and 907 AD.
-The Tang Dynasty introduced lanterns as the symbol of power in China.
+What we do know is that the earliest evidence of this festival’s celebrations dates back to the Tang Dynasty, which was between 618 and 907 AD.
+The Tang Dynasty introduced lanterns as a symbol of power in China.
+During this festival, tangyuan, a traditional food made from glutinous rice flour, is enjoyed, with a regional variation called yuan xiao in northern China.

 - Jade Emperor